Do you want to do democracy? Of course you do!

 Circulators should ask every potential signer, “Are you registered to vote in South Dakota?”
 Only registered South Dakota voters may sign these petitions.

 3. Circulator Handout Form: Law requires that circulators offer every signer a circulator handout form for each petition signed.
-(Yes: if one person signs the initiative and the referendum, the circulator must give that person two different handouts: one for the initiative, one for the referendum.)
+(Yes: if you are circulating two petitions, and you get one person to sign both petitions, you must provide that signer two distinct circulator handouts, one for each initiative.)
 In addition to all of the information shown on the basic template attached, each circulator handout must have the circulator’s name, phone number, e-mail, and rate of pay for circulating printed or written on it.
 Signers need not take the handouts to fulfill the legal requirement.

 4. Circulator Oath & Petition Notarization: Circulators must take all completed petition sheets to a notary public.
 With that notary public watching, the circulator must print his/her name, residence address, city, and state and sign the petition sheet in the space marked “Verification by person circulating petition” (bottom portion of back page).
 The notary then signs, dates, and applies his/her seal to that sheet.
 The notary must also provide commission expiration date and title (usually, simply, “Notary Public”).
 Circulators and notaries must complete these steps on every completed petition sheet.
 Circulators need not obtain voter signatures on every blank of a petition sheet to get it notarized; however, once a sheet is notarized, circulators may not collect any more signatures on that sheet.

-5. Circulator Affidavit: Each circulator must complete a circulator affidavit for each petition circulated (in this case, one for the initiative, one for the referendum).
+5. Circulator Affidavit: Each circulator must complete a circulator affidavit for each petition circulated.
 That affidavit must include the circulator’s driver license state, number, and expiration date; state of voter registration (if registered); current, last, and second-to-last physical addresses and length of time at each; statement (Yes or No) of whether the circulator pays in-state tuition and obtains a resident hunting or fishing license; and at least one copy of “any other information relevant to indicate residency, including a library card or utility bill.”
 Each circulator must sign that affidavit before a notary, have it notarized, and submit it to the ballot question sponsor (i.e., me) with his/her completed petitions.

-6. Petition Submission: All completed, notarized petition sheets and circulator affidavits for the referendum need to be in my hands so I can submit them to the Secretary of State in one big box on June 27.
-Practically speaking, that means every document should be in my hands by June 26 so I can deliver them personally to Pierre on June 27.
-All initiative sheets need to be in my hands by November 3 for submission in one batch in Pierre on November 4 [Cory Allen Heidelberger, SD Voice: Guidance for Initiative and Referendum Petition Circulators, 2019.04.29].
+6. Petition Submission: All initiative sheets need to be in my hands by November 3 for submission in one batch in Pierre on November 4 [Cory Allen Heidelberger, SD Voice: Guidance for Initiative and Referendum Petition Circulators, 2019.04.29].

 As you can see, the Legislature has imposed a lot of redundant paperwork and bureaucracy on the petition process, in an attempt to deter grassroots organizers from even trying to circulate petitions to change the law.
 Interestingly, legislators have not imposed Steps 1, 3, or 5 on themselves or other political candidates when they circulate nominating petitions.